Binary asteroid

+In August 2024 Gaia reported 352 new binary asteroid candidates.

 Description

 Several theories have been posited to explain the formation of binary-asteroid systems.
 Many systems have significant macro-porosity (a "rubble-pile" interior).
 The satellites orbiting large main-belt asteroids such as 22 Kalliope, 45 Eugenia or 87 Sylvia may have formed by disruption of a parent body after impact or fission after an oblique impact.
 Trans-Neptunian binaries may have formed during the formation of the Solar System by mutual capture or three-body interaction.
 Near-Earth asteroids, which orbit in the inner part of the Solar System, most likely form by spin-up and mass shedding, likely as a result of the YORP effect.
 Numerical simulations suggest that when solar energy spins a “rubble pile” asteroid to a sufficiently fast rate by the YORP effect, material is thrown from the asteroid's equator.
 This process also exposes fresh material at the poles of the asteroid.